 The regulations state that you must ensure that your waste is managed in a manner that does not cause harm to human health or pollution of the environment.
 They apply to any person who produces, imports, carries, keeps, treats or disposes of controlled waste, or as a broker has control of such waste.

-Residents are required to ensure that:
+Residents are reminded that:

-- any waste that does not fit into the receptacles must either be taken to a local recycling centre or transferred to a licensed waste carrier at the householder's expense
+- Any waste that does not fit into the receptacles must either be taken to a local recycling centre or transferred to a licensed waste carrier at the householder's expense

 All businesses produce waste and each one has a legal responsibility to ensure that any waste produced, stored, transported or disposed of is done so without harming the environment.
 Businesses are responsible for the waste from when it is produced until it has been transferred to an authorised waste carrier.